 Pursuant to written agreements, Artisan serves as the investment manager, and acts as the general partner, for certain Artisan Private Funds.
 Under the terms of these agreements, Artisan earns a management fee and for certain funds is entitled to receive either an allocation of profits or a performance-based fee.
 In addition, for a period of time following the formation of each private fund, Artisan has agreed to reimburse the fund to the extent that expenses, excluding Artisan's management fee, performance fee and transaction related costs, exceed certain levels, which range from 0.10% to 1.00% per annum of the net assets of the fund.
 Artisan may also voluntarily waive fees or reimburse the funds for other expenses.
-The directors of Artisan Private Funds and the officers of the general partners of the Artisan Private Funds who are affiliated with Artisan receive no compensation from the funds.

-Artisan and certain related parties, including employees, officers and members of the Company's Board have invested in one or more of the Artisan Private Funds and currently do not pay a management fee, performance fee or incentive allocation.
+Artisan and certain related parties, including employees, officers and members of the Company's Board have invested in one or more of the funds and currently do not pay a management fee, performance fee or incentive allocation.